 ○ Build trusting relationships with faculty and staff, identifying their needs and strengths, and supporting their work.

-○ Monitor the academic progress of students by observation of their work and projects, study of their grades, teacher reports, and standardized test scores.
+○ Monitor the academic progress of students by observing their work and projects, reviewing their grades, teacher reports, and standardized test scores.

-○ Work with the student support staff and teachers to support student behavioral and academic growth.
+○ Collaborate with student support staff and teachers to promote student behavioral and academic growth.

-○ Work with the admission team and other administrators and faculty on the admission and retention of mission-appropriate students.
+○ Collaborate with the admission team, other administrators, and faculty to ensure the admission and retention of mission-appropriate students.

-○ Assist in the admission process for the testing, interviewing, and evaluating of applicants for enrollment.
+○ Assist in the admission process, including testing, interviewing, and evaluating applicants for enrollment.

-○ Supervise the division assistant, Upper School Dean of Student Life, Upper School Division Counselor, and Upper School College Counselors.
+○ Supervise the division assistant, Assistant Lower School Division Head, Lower School Division Counselor, and Lower School Learning Support Teacher.

-○ Oversee the coordination of co-curricular and extracurricular activity programs for the division; assist in the planning and presentation of school assemblies, programs, and commencement.
+○ Oversee the coordination of co-curricular and extra-curricular activity programs for the division; assist in the planning and presentation of school assemblies and programs.

-○ Support the work of division office staff and others in the coordination of standardized and semester testing.
+○ Support the work of the division office staff and others in the coordination of standardized testing.

 ○ Conduct regular faculty meetings – both routine school matters and the stimulating exchange of ideas.